15 Best Rome Instagram Spots for Stunning Photos

 This is one of the best Instagram spots in Rome for street photography enthusiasts and you can easily spend a couple of hours exploring the alleys on foot while capturing the terracotta-hued buildings, cute cafes, and billowing laundry.

 Although Trastevere looks like a huge neighborhood based on the map, it’s actually not that big and you can easily cover it by walking around.
-If you’re looking for the prettiest streets, check out the streets around Basilica of Our Lady in Trastevere!
+If you’re looking for the prettiest streets, check out the streets around the Basilica of Our Lady in Trastevere!

 Location on Google Maps: Trastevere